qubistt/awesome-pickup-lines/README.md

 > If I were a letter I'd be a Q, because I always want to be next to U.

+> Hey girl, know what this sweater is made out of?
+Boyfriend material

 > Are you on a United flight?
 Because I'd hit that

 > Hey girl, are you a noose?
 Because I'd like to have your arms wrapped around my neck, comforting my pitiful existence.